Tathagat017/jortify-ai/Update_Version_Logs/RAG_CHATBOT_IMPLEMENTATION.md

 - Prevents mixing of help content with workspace queries
 - Dedicated UI indicator for active mode

+#### Web Search Integration

+- **Tavily API**: Advanced web search with AI-generated answers
+  - Requires `TAVILY_API_KEY` environment variable
+  - Returns top 5 search results with content snippets
+  - Includes AI-generated answer for the query
+  - Provides follow-up questions for deeper exploration
+- **Fallback Search**: DuckDuckGo instant answers

+  - Activates when Tavily API key not configured or on error
+  - Provides instant answers, definitions, and summaries
+  - Limited compared to full web search but requires no API key

+- **Search Result Processing**:
+  - Results are formatted and included in AI context
+  - AI clearly distinguishes between workspace and web sources
+  - URLs and relevance scores included for transparency

 #### Optimizations

 1. **Caching**: Embeddings are cached in database